 Buckwheat Pillows

 Thanks to the unique structure of buckwheat hulls, air circulates freely throughout the pillow.
-This natural ventilation keeps the pillow cool all night, which is perfect for those who sleep hot or experience night sweats.
+This natural ventilation keeps the pillow cool all night.
+We cover this in more detail in our article microscopic buckwheat hull structure.

 Millet Pillows